kentcdodds/es6-todomvc/readme.md

 # Donald's Windows 10 Setup Instructions

-> 1. clone this repository
+> 1. Fork and clone this repository

 > 2. Follow the instructions on this page to clone all branches at once: https://stackoverflow.com/questions/40310932/git-hub-clone-all-branches-at-once